goramartin/QueryEngine/README.md

 # QueryEngine
 Is a query program for graphs.
 It gets four files, schemas for edges and vertices, and lastly files with particular nodes and edges.
 Then, the user is asked to enter a query.
 (Query language is a subset of PGQL).
-So far it prints only ID's as they were matched during searching in graph.

 ## Input files